-(23) In a political cartoon, this man mutters "I've Had Enough of this" while fleeing Uncle Sam.
+(28) A Clifford Berryman cartoon shows this man fleeing from Uncle Sam, who mutters "I've had about enough of this" while leaping over a barbed wire fence.
 This man's victory over José Inés Salazar at the Battle of Tierra Blanca was witnessed by Ambrose Bierce, who embedded with this man's forces just before vanishing.
 After encroaching on Columbus, New Mexico in 1916, this man was pursued in the Punitive Expedition by a force under John Pershing.
 For the point, name this northern Mexican revolutionary leader.